inc0gnitus/PiGB/README.md

 * Save to file with AI transcription - Would be interesting to see what AI "hears" versus what we hear.

+* Add a real time clock module - The date and time will be wrong unless you plug it in so it has internet access to update date and time.
+Should be easily solved by adding a cheap RTC module.

 # Shout Outs

 * My wife who has helped me test this many times.
 I love her more!